Yahoo’s Yodel Becomes India’s First Soundmark

 Visit the USPTO’s collection of famous soundmarks.

-The future of digital marketing will be built by strategists who grasp the full array of emerging business, social, and technical models.
-Specialities in user experience, branding, application design, and data are laying the foundation for richer user experiences and business models breakthrough products and revenue based marketing.
+The future of digital experiences will be built by strategists who grasp the full array of emerging business, social, and technical models.
+Specialties in user experience, branding, application design, and data science are laying the foundation for richer user experiences and business models breakthrough products and revenue based marketing.